bjyoung/Color-Counter/README.md

 # Color Counter

-Color Counter is a plugin for Aseprite that outputs how many times each RGB color is used in the active sprite.
+Color Counter is an Aseprite plugin that outputs how many times each RGB color is used in the active sprite.

 ## Installation Steps